ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/02-alignment.md

     sbatch map_bwa.slurm  # moment of truth!
     ```

     We can watch the progress of our task array using the 'squeue' command.
-Takes about 30 minutes to process each sample.
+Takes about 1:30 hours to process each sample.

     ```sbatch
     squeue -u $USER  # use your username